Quotas and limits

 If you exceed a quota with a gcloud command, gcloud outputs a quota exceeded error message and returns with the exit code 1.

-If you exceed a quota with an API request, Google Cloud returns the following HTTP status code: HTTP 413 Request Entity Too Large.
+If you exceed a quota with an API request, Google Cloud returns the following HTTP status code: 413 Request Entity Too Large.

-Requesting additional quota
+Request additional quota

-To increase or decrease most quotas, use the Google Cloud console.
-For more information, see Request a higher quota.
+To adjust most quotas, use the Google Cloud console.
+For more information, see Request a quota adjustment.

 Console